-- information stored in the Participant Register must be kept up to date (Article 19.2) - the templates to be used are those published on Portal Reference Documents (Articles 21, 23 and 24) - data processing by the granting authority is subject to the Portal Privacy Statement (Article 15).
+- information stored in the Participant Register must be kept up to date (Article 19.2). - the templates to be used are those published on Portal Reference Documents or on the Agency's website (Articles 21, 23 and 24). - data processing by the granting authority is subject to the Portal Privacy Statement (Article 15).